How to book your trek after you’ve arrived in Tanzania

 l Ask about the number of people on your trek and the number of porters you’ll be taking.

-l If you have any dietary requirements or other special needs, ask them if these will be a problem, if it will cost any more, and how exactly they propose to comply with your requirements.
+l If you have any dietary requirements or other special needs, ask them if these will be a problem.
+Try to find out how they will comply with your wishes too.
 For example, if you are a vegetarian, ask the agent what kind of meals you can expect to receive on the trek.

-l If you think you’ve found a good company, ask to see the equipment you will be using and make sure the tent is complete, untorn and that all the zips work.
+l If you think you’ve found a good company, ask to see the equipment you will be using, In particular, make sure the tent is complete, untorn and that all the zips work.

-l If you are alone and on a budget, ask if it is possible to be put with a group, which should make things cheaper.
+l If you are alone and on a budget, ask if it is possible to be put with a group.
+This should certainly make things cheaper.
 (This is normally done automatically anyway; indeed, if you are travelling alone and were quoted a very low price, you can expect to be put with another group.)

-Following on from the last point, many of the operators at the budget end often band together to lump all their customers into one large trekking group, thereby making it cheaper for them as certain fixed costs can be shared.
-So don’t be surprised if, having signed up with one company, you end up being joined by trekkers who booked with another company.
+Following on from the last point, many of the operators at the budget end lump all their customers together into one large trekking group.
+This makes it cheaper for them as certain fixed costs can be shared.
+So don’t be surprised if you end up being joined by trekkers who booked with another company.
 Once again, make sure you know about any arrangements like this before you sign anything or hand over any money.
 And if you want to be on your own, tell them.

-Finding that you don’t have your own tent but have to share with a stranger is just one of the potential hazards of booking with a budget company.
-Or rather, it’s one of the advantages of paying a bit more and going with a company that won’t spring any nasty surprises on you.
-Sign up with a more expensive company and you should also find that they have better safety procedures and emergency equipment and more knowledgeable guides.
-So unless money is really tight don’t look for the cheapest company but the best-value one; hopefully our reviews will help you to decide which agencies offer the best deals.
+Finding that you have to share a tent with a stranger is just one of the potential hazards of booking with a budget company.
+Or rather, it’s one of the advantages of paying a bit more and going with a ‘better’ agency.
+Sign up with a more expensive company and you should also find that they have better safety procedures and emergency equipment.
+The guides should be more knowledgeable too.
+So unless money is really tight don’t look for the cheapest company.
+Look for the best-value one.
+And hopefully the reviews in our book will help you to decide which agencies offer the best deals.